This information will help you get ready for your Lutathera treatment at MSK. Lutathera is a type of peptide receptor radionuclide therapy (PRRT).

 You will get a few different medications during your infusion appointments.

-- About 45 minutes after you get the antinausea medications, the nurse will connect an amino acid hydration solution to one of your IV lines.
+- After the anti-nausea medications, the nurse will connect an amino acid hydration solution to one of your IV lines.
 This is a medication to protect your kidneys from the Lutathera.
 It will be infused (put into your bloodstream) slowly over 4 hours.

-- About 30 minutes after the nurse starts the amino acid infusion, a doctor will connect the Lutathera to your other IV line.
-It will be infused over 30 minutes.
+- About 30 minutes after the nurse starts the amino acid infusion, a healthcare provider will connect the Lutathera to your other IV line.
+It will be infused over 45 minutes.

 During and after the medication infusions, you may have: